 Note: You can also assign a license to a single initiator using the options (...) menu next to each agent.

-You can also modify the folder and cache size in the Coordinator's Agent List.
+You can also modify the folder and file cache size in the Coordinator's Agent List.
 Select an Initiator Agent, open the options menu, and select Build Cache Configuration.
 This can be done at scale by selecting multiple agents and using the Actions menu.

 Verifying the Effectiveness of Build Cache